mlcourses/lab-3-blog-post-group2_cs281/post.md

 It is best to test as you go with each LED.
 Using the potentiometer go through each number that will be displayed and check if the correct LED lights up for the correct numbers.
 For LED A, it should be on for 0, 2, 3, and 5 and off for 1 and 4.

 ### Example testing
-This is the same testing as D.<br https://github.com/mlcourses/lab-3-blog-post-group2_cs281/assets/108073642/cf37c88d-062a-487c-b540-a757192dc038
+This is the same testing as D.

+https://github.com/mlcourses/lab-3-blog-post-group2_cs281/assets/108073642/cf37c88d-062a-487c-b540-a757192dc038